Camp Douglas (Chicago): Deaths

 More recently, in 2007, Kelly Pucci used the 6,000 figure for Camp Douglas deaths.
 In 2015, David L. Keller wrote that "the total number of deaths at Camp Douglas is somewhere between the 4,243 names contained on the monument at the Confederate Mound at Oak Woods Cemetery and the 7,000 reported by some historians."
 He wrote that the best estimates are between 5,000 and 6,000.
 He cited poor record keeping and the actions of those who handled the bodies for the lack of an exact number.
 Keller states that up to 50 percent of those who died before April 1863 were not found later.
-Because City Cemetery was close to Lake Michigan, many bodies were swept into the lake.
+Because City Cemetery was close to Lake Michigan, many bodies were alleged to be swept into the lake.

 In the aftermath of the war, Camp Douglas, though not exclusively, sometimes came to be described as the North's "Andersonville" for its poor conditions and large number of deaths.
 Camp Douglas was one of the longest operating and largest prisons in the North.
 Although the number of prisoners who died there was more than at other locations, the percentage of prisoners who died at Camp Douglas was similar to most other Union prisoner of war camps.
 The death rate of prisoners at Camp Douglas was lower than at Andersonville and the conditions at Camp Douglas were better.
 If any one camp could be called the "Andersonville of the North," it would more likely be Elmira Prison at Elmira, New York where the deaths per thousand prisoners were 241.0 versus 44.1 at Camp Douglas.